geonetwork/core-doc-sources/eng/users/source/quickstartguide/installing/index.rst

 - **Support for the INSPIRE Directive:** Indexing and user interface extensions to support those who need to implement the INSPIRE metadata directive (EU).
 - **Virtual CSW Endpoints:** Now you can define a custom CSW service that works with a set of metadata records that you define.
 See :ref:`VirtualCSW`.
 - **Configuration Overrides:** Now you can add your own configuration options to GeoNetwork, keep them in one file and maintain them independently from GeoNetwork.
 See :ref:`adv_configuration_overriddes`.
 - **Multilingual Indexing:** If you have to cope with metadata in different languages, GeoNetwork can now index each language and search all across language indexes by translating your search terms.
+See :ref:`multilingual`.
 - **Many other improvements:** charset detection and conversion on import, batch application of an XSLT to a selected set of metadata records, remote notification of metadata changes, automatic integration tests to improve development and reduce regression and, of course, many bug fixes.

 .. figure:: Home_page_tn.png